iterative/dvc.org/content/docs/command-reference/import-db.md

 | **SQL Server**      | `pyodbc`                          | `mssql+pyodbc://{username}:{password}@{hostname}:{port}/{database_name}`                            |
 | **Trino**           | `trino`                           | `trino://{username}:{password}@{hostname}:{port}/{catalog}`                                         |

-DVC uses `sqlalchemy` internally.
+DVC uses [`sqlalchemy`](https://www.sqlalchemy.org/) internally.
 So DVC should support any SQL databases that provide dialects for SQLAlchemy.
 Refer to their documentation for more details.

-## Database Permissions

-It is recommended to use an user account with limited access to databases and tables and one that only has minimal read-only privileges like running `SELECT` queries.
-Different databases have different approaches to this.
-Refer to their documentation for more details.

 ## Options

 - `-o <path>`, `--out <path>` - specify a `path` to the desired location in the workspace to place the file.
-The default filename will be `results`, with an extension name added based on `--output-format`.
+If not specified, the filename will be generated using the arguments from `--output-format` and `--table`, or for `--sql`, it starts with "results" by default.

+- `--table <table>` - Table to snapshot.

-- `--sql <query>` - SQL query to run.
-You can also use a connection string set in config, with `--conn`.
+- `--sql <query>` - Execute SQL query and snapshot its result.

 - `--output-format` - type of format to materialize into. `csv` (default) and `json` is supported.